hassanbazoubandi/EV-ABM/readme.md

 # UrbanEV

 UrbanEV is an open dataset of EV charging space availability and electricity use in Shenzhen, China.
+This project is dedicated to the public domain using the [CC0 1.0 Universal License](LICENSE).
+For more information, see [Creative Commons - CC0](https://creativecommons.org/publicdomain/zero/1.0/).

 <!-- >Qu, H., Kuang, H., Li, J., & You, L. (2023).
 A physics-informed and attention-based graph learning approach for regional electric vehicle charging demand prediction.
 IEEE Transactions on Intellgent Transportation Systems.
 [Paper in IEEE Explore](https://ieeexplore.ieee.org/document/10539613) [Paper in arXiv](https://arxiv.org/abs/2309.05259) -->